scipy/scipy/doc/source/tutorial/ndimage.rst

   first, second, or third derivatives of a Gaussian.
 Higher-order derivatives are not implemented.
 The *order* parameter must be a number, to specify the same order for all axes, or a sequence of numbers to specify a different order for each axis.
+The example below shows the filter applied on test data with different values of *sigma*.
+  The *order* parameter is kept at 0.

+  .. plot:: tutorial/examples/gaussian_filter_plot1.py
+      :align: center
+      :include-source: 0

   .. note::